Pictures

 KCB-77 M6

-The Kingdom of Saudi Arabia had these made to equip the Saudi Arabian National Guard (SANG).
-The SANG is not a reserve component of the regular military, as in western nations.
+The Kingdom of Saudi Arabia had these made during the run-up to Operation Desert Storm to equip the Saudi Arabian National Guard (SANG).
 The SANG is a separate paramilitary force loyal to the royal family.
 Its primary role is internal security to act as a counterbalance against a military coup.

 6.75 171